johnandrea/readgedcom/README.md

 This code is provided with neither support nor warranty.

-### Mistakes
+### Future enhancements

-- Does not collect name type (nickname, aka, etc.) into the individual parsed section.
+- Collect name type (nickname, aka, etc.) into the individual parsed section.